 2016 – Supervisor/Mentor Award, Hardee Center and the Higher Education Program (Florida State University)

-2014- Transformation through Teaching Award, for mentoring students (Florida State University)
+2014- Transformation through Teaching Award, Spiritual Life Project (Florida State University)

 2009 – Bernice Neugarten Award, for new course design (University of Chicago)